Ahmed-M-Osman1/udagram-AWS/Docs/How It works.md

 # How to run this project:

-First of all, you need to add the env varibles in the .env file.
+First of all, Clone the project.

+Then, you need to add the env varibles in the .env file.

 You have to create: `.env` file and add it in the `udagram/udagram-api` with the following parameters: